Contents

 EU-UK Data Flows

-Where data is stored in EU infrastructure (Supabase), such transfers are permitted under UK GDPR on the basis that the EU has been determined to provide an adequate level of data protection.
+Where data is stored in EU infrastructure, such transfers are permitted under UK GDPR because the EEA is currently covered by UK adequacy regulations.

 Changes to Data Location